peteraiello/custom-react-accordion/README.md

 # Description

-A minimal and accessible accordion app, created using [Create React App](https://create-react-app.dev/) to help me understand more about the ecosystem of React.
+A minimal and accessible accordion app, created using [Create React App](https://create-react-app.dev/) and exported to NPM using [Create React Library](https://www.npmjs.com/package/create-react-library).

 # Install